-In order to obtain approval to receive public tuition, an independent school shall assure the Board that within thirty days of enrolling a child with an IEP, the school will enter into a written agreement with the sending LEA or other responsible agency as to the division of responsibility for performance of noninstructional services, including compliance with special education procedural requirements.
+In order to obtain approval to receive public tuition, an independent school shall assure the Board that within thirty days of enrolling a child with an IEP, the school will enter into a written agreement with the sending LEA or other responsible agency as to the division of responsibility for performance of non-Page 13 of 28 instructional services, including compliance with special education or 504 procedural requirements.
 For children placed by a state agency or a designated community mental health agency, or another agency defined by the Secretary, this agreement shall be with the LEA that has educational planning responsibility for the child.